Gwen Stefani And Blake Shelton Flirt On ‘The Voice,’ Lead To Ratings Success

 “The Voice is supposed to be a singing competition, but all eyes are on real-life couple Gwen Stefani and Blake Shelton,” Music Mic reported on March 8.
 “The two coaches, who found love after divorce while on the set of the NBC reality show, have been playing up their romance for the cameras — and we’re loving every minute of it.”

 “Stefani and Shelton star on the series alongside Maroon 5 frontman Adam Levine and singer Alicia Keys,” the outlet continued.
 “While Shelton’s friendly competition with Levine was previously the shtick to watch for, he’s traded in the bromance banter for batting eyes at his lady.
-Throughout the season 12 blind auditions, Stefani and Shelton continuously giggle at each other and playfully go head-to-head to try to convince contestants to join their respective teams.”
+Throughout the Season 12 blind auditions, Stefani and Shelton continuously giggle at each other and playfully go head-to-head to try to convince contestants to join their respective teams.”

 To see more of Gwen Stefani and Blake Shelton, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.